v-rajagt/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 - On a Windows 10 device, after a quality update is successfully rolled back, device users continue to see the update listed in **Windows settings** > **Updates** > **Update History**.

-- For Feature updates specifically, the time you can uninstall the feature update is limited from 2-60 days.
+- For Feature updates specifically, the time you can uninstall the update is limited from 2-60 days.
 This period is configured by the update rings Update setting **Set feature update uninstall period (2 – 60 days)**.
-You can't roll back a feature update that's been installed on a device after the feature update has been installed for longer than the configured uninstall period.
+You can't roll back a feature update that's been installed on a device after the update has been installed for longer than the configured uninstall period.

   For example, consider an update ring with a feature update uninstall period of 20 days.
 After 25 days you decide to roll back the latest feature update and use the Uninstall option.
 Devices that installed the feature update over 20 days ago can't uninstall it as they've removed the necessary bits as part of their maintenance.
 However, devices that only installed the feature update up to 19 days ago can uninstall the update if they successfully check in to receive the uninstall command before exceeding the 20-day uninstall period.